 Q: Who in my family will be entitled to use the club facilities?

-A: The primary member, his/her spouse or designated partner, and the unmarried children of either spouse, who are under the age of 26, in the military, living at home or attending school on a full-time basis, enjoy the club facilities on the same basis as the member.
-The ability to spend quality time with members of your family is of paramount importance these days.
-The club is committed to providing a pleasant country club environment.
-The club provides programs and activities that are appealing
+A: The primary member, his/her spouse or designated partner, and the unmarried children of either spouse, (who are under the age of 26, in the military, living at home or attending school on a full-time basis), enjoy the club facilities on the same basis as the member.
+The ability to spend quality time with members of your family is of paramount importance.
+The Club is committed to providing a pleasant country club environment.
+The Club provides programs and activities that are appealing to family members of all ages, based on interest and participation.

 Q: Will other family members be entitled to use the club facilities?